-Is this a remodel or repair?
+Is this a remodel or renovation or a repair?

 Repairs are not tax deductible; if you’ve had to invest in a major plumbing fix in your kitchen or bathroom, this cannot be deducted.
 On the other hand, a remodeling project may be tax deductible.
 So, can home repairs be deducted from taxes?
 Unfortunately not, but by treating yourself to a remodel, which would take care of any issues and upgrade your home, you may potentially be able to benefit from tax deduction.

 A full kitchen remodel.
 Be sure to consider whether your renovations permanently alter the home or if they are just minor improvements.